nerds-farm/rabbit-hole/readme.txt

 You can find global configuration in Settings => Rabbit Hole.
 By default all CPT are predefined as Display page, following the classic WP behavior.

-= How can I change behavior for a single post =
+= How can I change behavior for a single Post? =

-Once you enable the Allow override for single post type you will find the dedicated configuration metabox in post Edit page.
+Once you enable the "Allow override" for single post type you will find the dedicated configuration metabox in post Edit page.

 == Screenshots ==
 1. Admin Global settings on the Settings -> Rabbit Hole.